Galigator/openllet/README.md

 * Refactor modules dependencies.
 * Enforce interface usage in the core system.
-* Fullify strong typing in openllet core (2.6.1).
-* Add support for rdf4j (2.6.2)

-Changes :
-* Introduction of version support for latter situation calculus support.

 Migration :
 * lots of com.clarkparsia.* / com.mindswap.* are refactor into openllet.* to avoid conflict has typing change a lot.

+Roadmap :
+* Fullify strong typing in openllet core (2.7.X).
+* Add support for sesame/rdf4j reasoning (2.8.X).

 Openllet 2.5.X:
 -----------